zubaird2/PLSQL/README.md

 # Oracle PLSQL
-## Basic UnderStanding of thE PLSQL language
+## Basic UnderStanding of the PLSQL language